Gluten-Free White Bean with Rosemary Bread

 white bean bread, gluten free

-Not everyone has time to make fresh bread at home.
-But if I can encourage you at all, try making this gluten-free white bean sandwich bread.
-The hands-on time is less than 15 minutes.
-It does have to rise because it is a yeast bread, but well worth the wait, I promise you!
+Not everyone has the time to bake fresh bread from scratch.
+However, if you’re looking to try making your own gluten-free bread, I highly recommend this white bean sandwich bread.
+The hands-on time is under 15 minutes, and while it does need to rise as a yeast bread, I promise it’s worth the wait!

 Let’s connect